sagarprakash-s/tripgo-report/README.md

 3. **Port Conflicts**: Backend runs on 8080, frontend on 3000

 ### Logs
-- Backend logs: Check console output when running `mvn spring-boot:run`
+- Backend logs: Check console output when running the Java application
 - Frontend logs: Check browser console for any JavaScript errors

 ## Contributing